EN

 Physical Qualifications:

-1. Able to stand, bend, stoop, and/or sit for long periods of time in one location with minimum/no breaks.
+1. Able to walk, stand, and/or sit for long periods of time in one location with minimum/no breaks.

 3. Able to refrain from nourishment or restroom breaks for periods up to 6 hours.